joeloudjinz/InzSeeder/QWEN.md

 1. **Generic Design**: All components are designed to work with any Entity Framework Core DbContext
 2. **Idempotency**: Seeders can be run multiple times without creating duplicates
 3. **Dependency Injection**: Heavy use of Microsoft's DI container for service resolution
-4. **Configuration-Driven**: Behavior is controlled through configuration files
+4. **Configuration-Driven**: Behavior is controlled through programmatic configuration
 5. **Logging**: Comprehensive logging using Microsoft's logging framework
 6. **Error Handling**: Graceful error handling with meaningful error messages
 7. **Performance**: Batch processing for large datasets to optimize performance